3d-paws/3D-PAWS-Raspberry-Pi/README.md

 Note: this will delete anything already in the cron (this is to ensure no issues occur when updating the 3D-PAWS software).
 If the pi is only used for 3d-paws (which is recommended) then this won't be an issue.

 ## Step 2) Set Variables
 The software will run without any changes made during this step.
 However, we recommend at least changing pressure level and altitude to ensure the data is accurate.
-You'll also want to activate CHORDS so the data is is sent to the database.
+You'll also want to activate CHORDS so the data is sent to the database.
 There are two ways of doing this.

 Recommended Way: Launch the GUI (it has a shortcut on the desktop).
 In the GUI, there is a Settings button in the top left, containing 3 options.
 Click through each of them, changing any variables you need to.
 Descriptions for these variables are noted in the GUI.

-Other Way: Update the variables.txt file directly, which is on located your Desktop (/home/pi/Desktop).
+Other Way: Update the variables.txt file directly, which is located on your Desktop (/home/pi/Desktop).
 It is formatted as follows:

     1. Recording interval is how often, in minutes, data is recorded locally.
     2. Chords interval is how often, in minutes, that data is sent to CHORDS.